naturalis/nba-docs/Netherlands Biodiversity API.rst

             - | Paging and sorting parameters are available.
               |
               | Additional logical operator _andOr for indexed field search.
+          * - *Details*
+            - | Request examples are listed in the `free text specimen name search examples section`_
+            - | Request examples are listed in the `indexed field specimen name search examples section`_

    * - | **Response**
        |
        |